dustinpfister/blog_posts/_posts/threejs-webglrenderer.md

 ## 1 - Basic three.js example using the WebGLRenderer

 To get started with the WebGLRenderer all I need to do is just call the THREE.WebGLRenderer constructor method to create a new instance of the WebGL renderer.
 Once I have my WebGL renderer instance I can then call methods like the set size method to set the native size of the canvas that is to be used to render my project.
-I can also use the render function of the renderer to draw the current state of a scene with a scene object and a camera.
-In this example I will be creating a basic scene, and a camera just for the sake of having a basic full working getting started type example of the web gl renderer in threejs.
+I can also use the render function to draw the current state of a scene with a scene object and a camera.
+In this example I will be creating a basic scene, and a camera just for the sake of having a basic full working getting started type example of the WebGL renderer in threejs.

-For this basic example I just create a web gl renderer by calling the THREE.WebGlRenderere constructor with the new keyword just like with nay other [constructor function](/2019/02/27/js-javascript-constructor/) in javaScript.
+For this basic example I just create a WebGL renderer by calling the THREE.WebGlRenderer constructor with the new keyword just like with nay other [constructor function](/2019/02/27/js-javascript-constructor/) in javaScript.
 Then I use the set size method to set the view port side of the canvas it will be using.
 The domElement property stores the dom element that will be used to render so I can use something like the appendChild method to append to an element that I have in my hard coded html.
-For this example I am using the [get element by id method](/2018/12/27/js-document-getelementbyid/) to gain a reference to a container element in my html with an id of demo.
+For this example I am using the [get element by id method](/2018/12/27/js-document-getelementbyid/) to gain a reference to a container element in my HTML with an id of demo, and defaulting to body in the event that it is not there.

 Now that I have the renderer I will want a scene object with something to look at attached to it, and a camera.
 So the nest step is to just create a new scene object, and then a camera too such as the perspective camera.
 I then created a Mesh with a simple geometry and material for it, and made sure to add the mesh to the scene object.
-Now I can use the render function of the web gl renderer, with that said all I have to do is call the render function.
+Now I can use the render function of the WebGL renderer, with that said all I have to do is call the render function.
 When calling the render function I pass the scene object as the first argument, and the camera as the second argument.

 ```js
 (function () {